Cloufield/gwaslab/docs/CommonData.md

-# Commonly used data in gwaslab
+# Commonly used data in GWASLab

+GWASLab integrates a few pre-defined datasets for quick conversion and access, which are used in the functions of GWASLab.

 ## Chromosme notation conversion dictionary
 - `get_chr_list()` : get a full list of chromosomes
 - chr/ number <-> NC dictionary